 7. Run Virus Scans Regularly – If you’re not in the mood to scan every day, at least run a scan once a week.
 Actually, setup a schedule for your computer in your anti-virus software to run a scan late at night or whenever you don’t use your computer and that way you won’t be bothered with a slow computer.

 9. Avoid Shady Web Sites – If you need to look at porn, then make sure you do it in a virtual environment.
 You are DEFINITELY going to get a virus or spyware if you browse porn sites on your computer.
-Virtualization basically allows you to run programs like Internet Explorer in a virtual environment that does not effect your current operating system.
-If you want to find out more, search for “Virtual PC” or “VM Ware” in Google.
+Virtualization basically allows you to run programs like Internet Explorer in a virtual environment that does not affect your current operating system.
+If you want to find out more, search for “Virtual PC” or “VMware” in Google.
 Otherwise, simply avoid going to shady web sites!
+Also, check out my articles on Hyper-V and VMware Fusion.

 10. Turn On or Install a Firewall – If you’re running Windows or Mac, make sure firewall is turned on.
 A firewall prevents hackers from gaining access to your computer by limiting the number of ports that are open to the public.
 Also, when buying a wireless router, make sure it has a built in firewall.
 Having a software and hardware firewall is better than just having one or the other.